 Towing trailers or caravans with vehicles up to 3.5 tonnes

-In this article reference is made to the maximum authorised mass (MAM) of vehicles and trailers.
+On this page reference is made to the maximum authorised mass (MAM) of vehicles and trailers.
 This should be taken to mean the permissible maximum weight, also known as the gross vehicle weight.
-Watch an information video provided by the Highways Agency:
+You can watch an information video provided by the Highways Agency below:

 Category B: Vehicles up to 3,500kgs MAM and with up to eight passenger seats

 A category B vehicle may be coupled with a trailer over 750kgs MAM provided the combination does not exceed 3,500kgs MAM, or, be coupled with a trailer up to 750kgs MAM provided the combination does not exceed 4,250kgs MAM.

 Vehicle manufacturers normally recommend a maximum weight of trailer appropriate to their vehicle, details can usually be found in the vehicle's handbook or obtained from car dealerships.

 An exemption from the above combination weight limits allows a category B licence holder to tow a broken down vehicle from a position where it would otherwise cause danger or obstruction to other road users.

 Category B+E: Vehicles up to 3,500kgs MAM, vehicle-trailers combinations not specified within category B entitlement